jreisinger/docs/data/notes/Φιλοσοφία/summa.md

    classical inheritances.
 Aquinas stands as a shining example of an alternative to both the fundamentalists and the liberals of his day and of any day.
 For a brief moment it seemed that a synthesis was possible.
-8. St. Thomas is important for us today precisely because of our lack.
+8. St. Thomas is important for us today precisely because of our lack of seven Thomistic syntheses: (1) of faith and reason, (2) of the Biblical and the classical, the Judeo-Christian and the Greco-Roman heritages, (3) the ideals of clarity and profundity, (4) of common sense and technical sophistication, (5) of theory and practice, (6) of understanding, intuitive vision and a demanding, accurate logic, and (7) of the one and the many, a cosmic unity or "big picture" and carefully sorted out distinctions.

 Of course St. Thomas cannot be the be-all and end-all of our thought.
 He cannot be an end, but he can be a beginning, like Socrates.
 There is no better bottom